Can Your Cold Frame Survive UK Winter?

 Do’s and Don’ts for watering

-I learned this the hard way when a batch of garlic in my frame turned black after I watered every two days, assuming the rain would be “just a drizzle”.
+Most beginners learn this the hard way when a batch of garlic in their frame turns black after they water every two days, assuming the rain will be “just a drizzle”.
 A quick dry‑out of the soil saved the rest of the crop.

 Ventilation – the sunny‑day paradox